GhostInTheToast/HoneypotWatcherDiscordBot/README.md

 # HoneypotWatcher Discord Bot

-A Discord bot built with discord.py for monitoring honeypot activities.
-The bot is designed with a modular architecture for easy maintenance and extension.
+A Discord bot built with discord.py for monitoring and managing Discord channels with advanced features like message deletion, role-based whitelisting, and automated responses.

 ## 🏗️ Project Structure